ebolotin6/ebolotin6.github.io/projects.md

 <h2 class="topmargin">MS projects</h2>

-The following section contains some of my projects from my previous MS program, organized by topic and semester.
+The following section contains some projects from my MS program, organized by topic and semester. <font color="blue">Please let me know if you want read access, as these projects are stored in private github repos</font>.

-### Deep Learning
+### DL & ML projects
 ---

 #### <a href="https://github.com/ebolotin6/DS745/blob/master/project_3/Project_3_Bolotin.pdf" target="_blank"><strong>New York Times Comments Analysis</strong></a> (Fall 2019)